GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_commandline.md

 ### Get-Permission

-Get allowed or denied connections from DS(s), by default not show admin users.
+Get allowed or denied connections from DS(s).
+By default this command does not show admin users.

 Command parameters

 Parameter | Use
 ----------|----
 -DS | DS address, case insensitive.
--User | User Name, Separate each user with a comma, fuzzy matching and case insensitive.
+-User | User name, separate each user with a comma.
+The user name supports fuzzy matching and is case insensitive.
 -DisplayName | Connection display name, separate each display name with a comma, fuzzy matching and case insensitive.
 -Technology | Technology name, separate each technology name with a comma, case insensitive.
--Tag | Connection Tag name, separate each Tag with a comma, when one tag it is fuzzy matching and when multiple tags it is full match, case insensitive.
+-Tag | Connection Tag name, separate each Tag with a comma.
+The matching allows fuzzy matching when one tag is supplied but is always full matching when multiple tags are supplied.
+The matching is always case insensitive.
 -Denied | Display only the denied connections for the user(s).